fivetran/dbt_linkedin_source/README.md

 #### Contributors
 We thank [everyone](https://github.com/fivetran/dbt_linkedin_source/graphs/contributors) who has taken the time to contribute.
 Each PR, bug report, and feature request has made this package better and is truly appreciated.

-A special thank you to [Seer Interactive](https://www.seerinteractive.com/?utm_campaign=Fivetran%20%7C%20Models&utm_source=Fivetran&utm_medium=Fivetran%20Documentation), who we closely collaborated with to introduce native Conversion Support to our Ad packages.
+A special thank you to [Seer Interactive](https://www.seerinteractive.com/?utm_campaign=Fivetran%20%7C%20Models&utm_source=Fivetran&utm_medium=Fivetran%20Documentation), who we closely collaborated with to introduce native conversion support to our Ad packages.

 ## Are there any resources available?
 - If you have questions or want to reach out for help, see the [GitHub Issue](https://github.com/fivetran/dbt_linkedin_source/issues/new/choose) section to find the right avenue of support for you.